Charleston suspect’s life a troubled road to radicalization

-Franklin Bennett Roof was a 25-year-old carpenter working for a home construction company, when he met 29-year-old Amelia "Amy" Cowles, a recent divorcee, barely 5-feet tall with blonde hair to her ankles.
+Franklin Bennett Roof was a muscular 25-year-old carpenter working for a home construction company, when he met 29-year-old Amelia “Amy” Cowles, a recent divorcee, barely 5-feet tall with blonde hair to her ankles.
 He was the son of a prominent Columbia attorney; she was a bartender at the Silver Fox.
 They married in 1988 and had a daughter, Amber, four months later.

+The marriage was rocky and brief.
 They separated in 1990, and divorced a year later.
 A few years later they briefly reconciled, but split again before Dylann was born on April 3, 1994.

 Patricia Hastings said her daughter loved Dylann and Amber “unconditionally as her own.”
 She said Amy Roof would leave them in Paige’s care with little notice, even though Paige had her own new baby, their half-sister Morgan.

-But things grew stressful at home.
+Things grew stressful at home.
 Money was a problem so Paige took a part time job.
 Franklin Roof was often out of town.

-The divorce was granted in 2009.
+The divorce was granted 2009.
 Hastings recalls that her daughter told her she felt guilty leaving Dylann.

 Over the past year, Roof became increasingly unhinged.